CrashCumber/rest_api_messenger/API_README.md

-When user has autorized or registered he gets a token that he must provides in each request to server.
+When user has authorized or registered he gets a token that he must provide in each request to server.

 ## Authorization
 #### REQUEST